jonEbird/artofmemory/README.md

     23 = Michael Jordan, shooting, basketball
     16 = Molly Ringwald, blowing candles, cake

-# Examples

-    ./play.py --cards
-    ./play.py --major-system
+Then try quizzing yourself:

+    ./aom.py pao --explain --quiz

+## Number / Word Major System

+Support for both identifying / processing words or numbers as well as quizzing yourself.

+Quiz yourself with the system while explaining how the system works:

+    ./aom.py --explain --quiz

 Find a list of words that match the number `903` and `42`:

-    ./play.py words 903 42
+    ./aom.py words 903 42

-    seq 0 99 | xargs ./play.py words  # generate words for 0..99
+Or get a rather large summary page with numbers from 00 to 99:

+    ./aom.py words --summary > words.txt

+See how you might encode a message into numbers:

+    ./aom.py words such great words

+## Missing word

-Quiz yourself if you can keep track of all of the books of the Bible and after being told all but one, tell what is missing:
+Play a little game to see if you can keep track of which word is missing.

-    ./play.py bible
+There are a few pre-built categories such as the books of the Bible.

+Try quizzing yourself to see which book of the Bible is missing:

+    ./aom.py missing --bible

+Or pass in your own choices:

+    ./aom.py missing --bible apple orange pear cherry banana

+## Cards

+For now this is a bit of a stub.
+Can only print out a random card for now.